Boulder Medical Center Family Medicine

 There are many carbohydrate sources that are rich in dietary fibers including whole fruits, vegetables, grains, and legumes.
 Diets with a higher intake of these whole foods are associated with reduced risks of cardiovascular disease, diabetes, colon cancer, and obesity.
 As noted above, it is unclear if these benefits come from the fibers alone or from the overall favorable nutrient profiles of the foods that are rich in fibers.
 In reality, both are likely important.

-Over the years, I have seen articles in the lay press commenting on science that shows the purported benefits or the lack of benefits of more fibers in the diet.
-The best frame of reference when thinking about fibers is that their favorable health impacts occur in the context of an entire dietary pattern, not from adding fibers in the form of an isolated dietary supplement.
-When one consumes whole foods rich in dietary fibers, one benefits form the hundreds of biologically active phytochemicals in the fiber rich whole foods.
+When thinking about fiber and its favorable health impacts, consider them in the context of an entire dietary pattern, not from adding fiber in the form of an isolated dietary supplement.
+When one consumes whole foods rich in dietary fibers, one benefits from the hundreds of biologically active phytochemicals in the fiber-rich whole foods.
 Fewer than 5% of Americans consume the recommended daily amount of dietary fiber, and I encourage all of my patients to increase their intake of whole food source vegetables, fruits, nuts, beans, and grains while minimizing simple and refined sugars and highly processed foods and juices as part of a well-balanced dietary approach to eating for health.

 1. Jacobs Jr DR, Steffen LM.
 Nutrients, foods, and dietary patterns as exposures in research: a framework for food synergy.
 Am J Clin Nutr.
 2003;78(3 Suppl):5085-13.